masihm7/Infinite_Flight/README.md

 ## 🎉 Conclusion

-The Flight Tracking Application is a powerful tool for users to stay informed about real-time flight statuses.
+The Infinite Flight Application is a powerful tool for users to stay informed about real-time flight statuses.
 It offers an intuitive interface and responsive design, ensuring accessibility on various devices.
 With features like detailed flight information and a seamless navigation experience, this application aims to enhance user engagement and satisfaction in tracking flights effectively.